 Do you have friends and family living abroad?
-Then the Circle app might be the answer for you.
+Then take a look at this Circle Pay review to see how it could benefit you.

 Have you ever sent money to somebody but been charged for the privilege?
 Then you’ll know how frustrating it is.
+PayPal has had quite the monopoly on people sending money electronically to each other.
 Fortunately, there is a new way forward thanks to a company called Circle.

 Is it legitimate?

 Circle was set up in the States back in 2013.
 It finally reached the UK in 2016 and teamed up with Barclays.
 They are also regulated by the Financial Conduct Authority, just like the major banks.